-While anemia rates have been decreasing globally, they have remained steady within Peru, even rising in some demographics.
-In response to address anemia, the largest global micronutrient deficiency, local company in Peru, Nutri-H, developed cookies enriched with locally sourced ingredients and partnered with the government to distribute the cookies to most vulnerable groups – children, adolescent women, and pregnant women.
-Given the successful results showing raised hemoglobin levels in seven Peruvian communities, municipalities are partnering with Nutri-H to scale up distribution of the cookies at 22 anti-anemia programs across Peru.
+Although global rates of anemia have been decreasing, the prevalence of anemia has remained constant in Peru and, in some demographics, has even increased.
+In response to this challenge, Nutri-H, a local company in Peru, has developed cookies enriched with locally sourced ingredients to combat anemia.
+Nutri-H has partnered with the government to distribute these cookies to the most vulnerable groups, including children, adolescent women, and pregnant women.
+Following successful results that demonstrated increased hemoglobin levels in seven Peruvian communities, municipalities are now collaborating with Nutri-H to expand the distribution of these cookies through 22 anti-anemia programs across Peru.

-This case study will examine what the mechanisms contributed to the novel corporate structure that blends public and private sectors to incentivize the distribution of its products to those who need it most and how Nutri-H cookies.
-In addition, the study will examine how Nurti-H is an example of a low-cost, low-tech innovation that adapts the food industry’s waste products to local agriculture and culture for a sustainable solution to anemia.
+This case study aims to analyze the mechanisms that contributed to the unique corporate structure of Nutri-H, which combines elements of both the public and private sectors to encourage the distribution of its products to those in need.
+The study will also explore how Nutri-H cookies serve as an example of a low-cost, low-tech innovation that repurposes food industry waste products for local agriculture and culture, providing a sustainable solution to anemia.